dusti1n/algaetax/README.md

-# algaetax: taxonomic data retrieval
+# algaetax: taxonomic data query

 **algaetax is a bioinformatics tool** for automated querying, extraction, and standardization of taxonomic data from multiple biological databases.
 It streamlines the retrieval of taxonomy information from sources such as NCBI, PR2, and AlgaeBase, and organizes the results into a unified, structured format suitable for downstream analyses.
 By ensuring consistency and reproducibility across heterogeneous data sources, algaetax facilitates efficient integration of taxonomy data into bioinformatics pipelines and ecological or molecular studies.